Ritual and Ruin

 Cole Pratt Gallery

-These photomontages depict an arcane netherworld set somewhere in the mid19th century American South.
-Created in the realm of historical fiction, they weave together the disparate, war-ravaged lives of soldiers, civilians, women, children, slaves, freedmen, and animals.
-These ghostly characters, suspended in a strange afterlife, remain disconnected from the particulars of history.
+These photo collages depict an arcane netherworld set in the mid19th century American South.
+Created in the realm of historical fiction, they weave together the disparate, war-ravaged lives of soldiers, civilians, slaves, women, children, and animals as they gather, in ritual and in ruin, to celebrate, glorify, exalt, and mourn.

-A selection from a recent review of this work at Cole Pratt Gallery by Dillon Raborn in Pelican Bomb, New Orleans, LA., August 21st, 2017:
+A selection from a review of this work at Cole Pratt Gallery by Dillon Raborn in Pelican Bomb, New Orleans, LA., August 21st, 2017:

-Fictions have power, and presenting those fictions tangibly can open them to re-evaluation.
-Key to Knoxs photographs however, is the ambiguity of narrative in his alternatives histories, playing out in specific parameters.
-His specters with their blank expressions and hesitant comprehensions of their bizarre afterlives exist in a dystopian world somewhere between 1861 and 2017, which right now seems sadly more reflective of the present moment than we might wish.
+“Fictions have power, and presenting those fictions tangibly can open them to re-evaluation.
+Key to Knox’s photographs however, is the ambiguity of narrative in his alternatives histories, playing out in specific parameters.
+His specters with their blank expressions and hesitant comprehensions of their bizarre afterlives exist in a dystopian world somewhere between 1861 and 2017..."